ᛞ | The Tyranny of a Perfect Sky

 But as I arrived, the landscape betrayed me.

 In a sudden, brutal act of cosmic defiance, the sky tore itself open.
-The promised veil of clouds was ripped away, revealing a vast, almost offensively cheerful blue.
+The promised veil of clouds vanished, ripped away to reveal a vast, almost offensively cheerful blue.
 Sunlight, unfiltered and harsh, flooded the canyon.

-A wave of pure frustration washed over me, colder than the river spray.
+A wave of frustration, colder than the river spray, washed over me.
 This was the photographer's curse: the tyranny of a perfect, sunny day.
-The light was flat, erasing all nuance.
-It stole the shadows where mystery resides and rendered the scene with a stark, documentary clarity.
-Everything was simply there—ordinary, exposed, and stripped of all feeling.
-The fantasy I had come to capture had vanished, incinerated by the midday sun.
+The light was a blunt instrument, erasing all nuance.
+It stole the shadows where mystery resides and rendered the scene with stark, documentary clarity.
+Everything was simply there—ordinary, exposed, and stripped of the very fantasy I came to capture.

-For a moment, I considered packing it all in.
-The drive back felt more appealing than battling this unwelcome brightness.
+For a moment, I considered surrender.
+The drive back felt more appealing than battling this unwelcome glare.
 But the roar of Storforsen—a constant, thrumming power that cared nothing for my artistic sensibilities—held me there.
-I had driven all this way.
-I was here now.
+I had come for a challenge, and the day had certainly provided one.

 The result on the back of the screen was a revelation.